-The last sighting of the Pacific Gophersnake in Canada was on the Gulf Islands in British Columbia, in 1957.
+The last sighting of the Pacific Gophersnake in Canada was on the Gulf Islands in British Columbia, in 1957, with the only other Canadian observation in 1866 in the Lower Fraser Valley near the Canada-U.S.A. border.
 The species was designated as Extirpated in 2002 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and it was listed as Extirpated on Schedule 1 of the federal Species at Risk Act in 2005.
 Likewise, the species is ranked SX (extirpated) by the British Columbia Conservation Data Centre, and it is protected from capture and killing under the B.C.
 Wildlife Act.
 Globally, the Pacific Gophersnake is considered to be secure.
 In the United States, the Pacific Gophersnake is most likely extirpated from Washington State.
 Its current range includes Oregon and California.